henishik/coding-challenge-answer/README.md

 ## Notes

-* Simplified a data structure since I'm not sure some relations
+* Used personal minimum boiler-plate project to bootstrap fundamental structure in both side
-* Since this is a prototype, I used my personal boiler-plate project to bootstrap fundamental structure
+* In general, focus on functional implementation in a give time, therefoere some factors are ignored such as:
-* Aimed and focus on functional implementation in a give time, therefoere some factors are ignored such as for examples:
+  * No usage on css framework in ui app (such as material-ui)
-  * no usage on css framework in ui app (such as material-ui)
+  * Business logics in server are built by pure django functions (No Django REST-Framework)
-  * ignored CROS (turn off general CROS functions in server side)
+  * Turn off general CROS check functions in server side
-  * no usage on REST framework in server app for business logic serialization, rather pure business logic implementation
+  * Simplified a data structure based on a give data structure